himham-jak/himham-jak.github.io/README.md

 - Sample rate of 48khz

 To inject VAGWAD, you'll need to convert a wav with the above settings into the adpcm headerless audio format.
 This can be accomplished by using the <a href="https://github.com/himham-jak/adpcm/">converter</a> from the PS2SDK.
-FFMPEG does not currrently support the correct codec for this.
+FFMPEG does not currently support the correct codec for this.

+## Known Issues:
+- Jak 1 SBK is not read perfectly.
+There should be only 2 types of grains, but there are 3.
+Also some sounds read as 80hr long.
+- Jak 1 VAGWAD doesn't have a working stop button.
+- Jak 1 COMMON.MUS fails to open.
+- Jak 1 VAGWAD can only inject sounds smaller than the sound they're replacing.